 Athletics and Recreation

 Calling all Condors!
 An active and healthy lifestyle can play a key component in your success here at Conestoga.
 Studies completed in 2019 showed that campus recreation participants were more likely to report higher GPAs (Vasold, KL; Deere, SJ; & Pivarnik, JM).
 Whether you compete on a varsity team, have fun with your friends in an intramural league, or want to stay fit, there is something in Athletics and Recreation for you.

 Connect with us

-Make sure you're following us for weekly workouts, challenges, recipes, and to stay up to date on Condor Athletics!
+Make sure you're following us for weekly workouts, health tips, recreational opportunities, and to stay up to date on Condor Athletics!

 - Men's and Women's Varsity Teams (Full-Time students only) - Participant of the Ontario College Athletic Association